All Episodes

 And that's the mindset going in.

-Well, this reminds me of scientists who are sort of You know, inquiring minds and saying things like, well, let's take a whole buck full of C4 and put it down here in this earthquake fault zone and see what happens!
+Well, this reminds me of scientists who are sort of inquiring minds and saying things like, well, let's take a whole bucket full of C4 and put it down here in this earthquake fault zone and see what happens.

 You know, I think that's another analogy that could be applied.